MysteryObstacle/Lambert/README.md

 ## 1. Introduction
 Fine-tuning is an important part of a pre-training based approach.
 LAMBERT a novel fine-tuning model, which leverages its unique attention mechanisms to improve sequence loss.
-This improvement was particularly pronounced on untrained datasets.
+This improvement is particularly evident on datasets that have not been pre-trained.

 ## 2. Preparation
 ### 2.1 Clone the repository